Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-11.en.md

 ### Job.
 Part 1.

 You want to implement the algorithm for computing the value of the annual visits for the specified student.
-Each group has an integer property `стоимость annual посещения`, which is used to calculate the value.
+Each group has an integer property «annual visit to», which is used to calculate the value.
 The cost depends on the use of the hostel (the fixed cost of the hostel per month).
 Students with a preferential category have a 50% discount.

 The implementation should be done .net-libraries and to prepare unit tests for it, to show the percentage of code coverage from unit tests (the more the better).